 17 Feb Collecting Big Data for GIS

-In the world of GIS, there is one fact that is going to remain for the next few decades: the datasets which are being collected for both commercial and academic purposes is only going to get larger.
+In the world of GIS, there is one fact that is going to remain for the next few decades: the datasets which are being collected for both commercial and academic purposes are only going to get larger.
 In fact, it will become so large that it will now be termed as “Big Data”.

 What exactly is Big Data?
 It can be defined as: “A term that describes the large volume of data – both structured and unstructured – that inundates a business on a day-to-day basis.
 But it’s not the amount of data that’s important.
 It’s what organizations do with the data that matters.
 Big data can be analyzed for insights that lead to better decisions and strategic business moves.”
-(SOURCE: http://www.sas.com/en_us/insights/big-data/what-is-big-data.html).

 In fact, it is projected that just for the GIS market alone, these enormous datasets will reach a market value of well over $73 Billion by 2022.
 However, as noted in the definition just provided, it is not just the volume of data which is being collected that is of prime importance.
-But rather, it is the ability to manage, identify, and extract valuable information which continues to be a challenge for the GIS professional.
+But rather, it is the ability to manage, identify, and extract valuable information that continues to be a challenge for the GIS professional.